 Bultmann and his colleagues though that the trinity and other ideas were Greek ideas (he's got a point).
 They tried to separate out the "authentic" Christian faith from these Greek influences.

 The Process Theologians said that the classical doctrine of God (perfect, unchanging, omnipotent) "has far more to do with Plato than the Bible".
-(I'll have to disagree with that, however, since the authors of the Bible were Platonists also.)
+(I'll have to disagree with that, however, since the authors of the Bible were Platonists also.) - The book points out some key instances where the contemporary understanding of Jesus was dependent on the cultural surroundings.

 Specifically, this had to do with the explanation of Jesus's death and resurrection.
 Nearly all of the early theologians agreed that this was Jesus somehow giving God the justice he demanded for mankind's sins.
 However, the notion of what "justice" means has varied through time, and as theories of justice changed, so did these explanations.
 For example, one theory espoused the "substitution" model (Jesus took our place), but that only made sense when people believed it was okay for one person to take punishment on behalf of another.
-When people stopped believing that, another theory emerged.
+When people stopped believing that, another theory emerged. - More recent theologians have continued to point out how earlier theories were projecting their own ideas onto Jesus.

 Schweitzer said "there is no historical task which so reveals a man's true self as a writing of the life of Jesus".